-Inference about proportions is still possible when the rules of thumb are not satisfied, but more elaborate methods are needed.
+Inference about proportions is still possible when the rules of thumb are not satisfied, but more

 Example:

 - Suppose that in fact 12% of all NYC children requiring special ed had mothers with more than 12 years of schooling. - The study sampled 45 children. - What is the probability that at least 8% of such a sample have mothers with more than 12 years of schooling?